chazzka/clanekcathedral/clanek.md

 Lastly, one of the most famous technique regarding time-series datamining is finding anomalies.
 Wang et. al. focused on active probing for IoT anomaly detection in (https://www.sciencedirect.com/science/article/pii/S235286482300113X).
 Gao et al. identify malicious traffic in IoT security applications.
-Although the anomaly and outlier detection are common terms, the novelty detection as proposed in this article is
+Although the anomaly and outlier detection are common terms, the novelty detection as proposed in this article is not well-known keyword and we believe that this should change.
+Thats why we propose this comparative study of outlier and novelty detection,  where we focus on introducing the concept of novelty detection terminology in particular.